Montsalvat: The Great Hall

+Montsalvat Jazz Festival

+Montsalvat had previously hosted jazz festivals in 1976 and 1977 as part of the Eltham Festival, but it wasn't until the late 1980s that this became permanent.

+The Montsalvat Jazz Festival, sometimes called the Montsalvat International Jazz Festival, ran from 1988-1996 and was founded by Sigmund Jorgensen, son of Montsalvat’s founder Justus Jorgensen.

+The festival was held in January each year at Montsalvat until 1996 when it relocated to within Melbourne's CBD, using venues such as the Forum Theatre.
+Festival artistic directors included Allan Leake (1988-93), Bob Sedergreen (1994-5), Ted Vining (1996).

+At the end of 1996, the Montsalvat Jazz Festival was announced as no longer running.
+Instead, it would be replaced with a new festival called Marvellous Melbourne Jazz Festival in January 1997 run by former co-organiser of the Montsalvat Jazz Festival Mal Harrop.
+After one year, the Marvellous Melbourne Jazz Festival was renamed as The Melbourne International Jazz Festival.

 Recent history and today

 In 1975, Montsalvat became a Charitable Trust with Jorgensen's youngest son Sigmund as the chairman of the Trust and its administrator.
 In 1989 the work at Montsalvat was recognised by the Victorian Government when the property was placed on Heritage Victoria's Register, soon followed by a classification by the National Trust of Victoria.
 In October 1998 the Australian Heritage Commission included Montsalvat on the Australian Register of National Estate.
 (No. 100160) The Shire of Nillumbik council has also listed the property as a Heritage Place.

 In 1996 the red brick barn/workshop/studio towards the entrance was subjected to arson and burnt down.
 It was subsequently rebuilt and now forms the main entrance and exhibition space known as the Barn Gallery.
 This is now where the majority of exhibitions and performances are held today.

 In 2006, an unpaid tax debt forced the current administration to sell land in nearby Christmas Hills after a bitter fight with a Victorian State Government appointed administrator.

 Montsalvat today is a place where emerging and established artists can present and perform their work.
 Its visual features are enjoyed by tourists from around the world, and it can be found listed in many major Melbourne tourist guides.
 Public events (including exhibitions and performances), Film and Photography, Celebrations and Gatherings of many types are held on the property and amongst its buildings frequently.
 The Great Hall, Long Gallery, Barn Gallery and Chapel are used for private functions including weddings and receptions.
 Some Melbourne funeral directors use Montsalvat as a funeral venue.
 Montsalvat houses facilities for commercial gatherings such as seminars and conferences.
 Its spaces can accommodate up to 200 people, while formal meals can be provided for up to 120 guests.